R2S-ver/ABS-3D-Printing-Guide/README.md

 ### 8.1 Critical factors

-ABS printing should be treated as a **thermal management problem first**, and a slicing problem second.
+ABS printing should be treated as a **thermal management problem first** and a slicing problem second.

 The dominant factors are:
 - Enclosure temperature stability